amh4/sentiment-analysis/README.md

 4. Navigate into the lib file and run 'python3 get_sentiment.py'
 5. In a new terminal window navigate into the frontend and run 'npm install' to install the Javascript modules required.
 6. Then, in your terminal, enter 'npm start' and the app will launch in the browser.

+## Future Actions

+- Allow the user to upload documents for analysis
+- Create user profiles
+- User can view previous searches
+- Integration with twitter api to analyse tweets